Skip to main content

 Last updated: May 6, 2026 Bottom line: Kansas does not have one simple program that pays any relative who helps an older adult at home.
 For most seniors, the main path is the FE waiver through KanCare.
 It can let a senior age 65 or older hire a family member for self-directed attendant care if … Read more

-Last updated: 31 March 2026 Bottom Line: Iowa does not have a simple stand-alone state program that pays every family caregiver of a senior.
-For most older adults in Iowa, the real paid family caregiver path is Medicaid through the HCBS Elderly Waiver, especially Attendant Care and the Consumer Choices Option (CCO).
-If the senior … Read more
+Last updated: 27 May 2026 Bottom line: Iowa does not have one simple program that pays every family caregiver.
+For most seniors, the real path is Iowa Medicaid home care through the HCBS waiver program, usually the Elderly Waiver, Attendant Care, and the Consumer Choices Option.
+If the older adult is not on Medicaid, start … Read more

 Paid Family Caregiver Programs in Indiana